yiisoft/view/docs/basic-functionality.md

 ]);
 ```

-Instead of an absolute file path, accepts the name of a view in the following formats:
+Instead of an absolute file path, it accepts a name of a view in one of the following formats:

-- The name of the view starting with a slash (for example, `/blog/posts`) to join the base path
+- A name of a view starting with a slash (for example, `/blog/posts`) will be prepended with
-  that was passed to the constructor when creating the instance of `Yiisoft\View\View`.
+  the base path that was passed to `Yiisoft\View\View` constructor.
+For example, `/blog/posts`
-  For example, `/blog/posts` will be resolved into `/path/to/views/blog/posts.php`.
+  will be resolved into `/path/to/views/blog/posts.php`.
-- The name of the view without the starting slash (e.g. `blog/posts`).
+- A name of a view without the starting slash (e.g. `blog/posts`).
 The corresponding view file will be looked for
-  under the of the context (instance of `Yiisoft\View\ViewContextInterface`) set via `$view->withContext()`.
+  in the context (instance of `Yiisoft\View\ViewContextInterface`) set via `$view->withContext()`.
 If the
   context instance was not set, it will be looked for under the directory containing the view currently being
-  rendered (i.e., this happens when rendering a view within another view).
+  rendered (happens when rendering a view within another view).

-The view name may omit the file extension name.
+The view name may omit a file extension.
 In this case, `.php` will be used as the extension.
 For example, the view name `blog/posts` corresponds to the file name `blog/posts.php`.
 You can change the default file extension as follows: